Georjane/architecture-styles/README.md

 1. Navigate to this directory locally by typing `cd architecture-styles`

-1. Run `bundle install` to install all ruby dependecies
+1. Run `bundle install --without production` to install all ruby dependecies

 1. Run `yarn` to install js dependencies